Computer hardware and software are vital components of diverse systems.

-Prior to admission, students must demonstrate basic computer science knowledge in each of the four categories below.
-Students with a B.S. in Computer Science, a B.S. in Computer Engineering, a B.S. in Software Engineering, or that have completed Michigan Tech's minor in computer science are expected to meet this requirement.
+Before admission, students must demonstrate a basic understanding of computer science in each of the four categories below.
+Students with a B.S. in Computer Science, a B.S. in Computer Engineering, a B.S. in Software Engineering, or who have completed Michigan Tech's minor in computer science are expected to meet this requirement.

 Programming Knowledge